-Are you planning a trip and need to know the best things to do in South Dakota?
+Are you planning a trip and need to know the best things to do in South Dakota with kids?
 You’ve come to the right place!
 If you’re simply just thinking about a trip to South Dakota, after reading this article, South Dakota will officially be on your bucket list!

 The Mount Rushmore State has so much to offer its visitors.
 Although Mount Rushmore and the Badlands are big parts of the South Dakota experience, there’s so much more for you to explore.
 From the state and national parks to dinosaurs and Native American cuisine, you’ll never find yourself at a loss for things to do in South Dakota while you’re there!